jirkapok/GasPlanner/doc/learn-welcome.md

 It looks like you're new here — welcome! 🎉

-Would you like a quick walkthrough to learn how to use this app?
+Would you like a quick walkthrough to learn scuba diving math?

 Here’s how to get started:
 - ✅ Choose a **topic** and **category**